 If your organization’s retention rates are lower than you’d like, outdated technology may be the culprit.

 Retention rates are often linked to the overall health of the company.
 If your organization’s retention rates are lower than you’d like, outdated technology may be the culprit.
 According to a recent study, 50 percent of millennials state that they would think about quitting a job due to outmoded technology.
-Considering the fact that millennials are predicted to comprise 75 percent of the workforce by 2020, it is vital that companies, even small and medium-size companies, create a work environment for this emerging labor market.
+Considering the fact that millennials are predicted to comprise 75 percent of the workforce by 2020, it is vital that companies, even small and medium-sized companies, create a work environment for this emerging labor market.

 2. Lack of Mobility